Textile installation at The Power and Politics of Textiles in Art exhibit, Stedelijk Museum.

 Features

-• Permanent exhibitions: Encounter iconic movements like Cobra, Color Field Painting, and Pop Art, as well as rotating displays of new artists and experimental works.
+• The museum's permanent exhibitions highlight iconic movements like Cobra, Color Field Painting, and Pop Art.
+Additionally, they feature rotating displays showcasing new artists and experimental pieces.

-• Temporary exhibits: Head to the Freedom exhibit that serves as a retrospective of Erwin Olaf's cinematic photography, his lesser-known work, personal archive material, and his last work: an unfinished video, among other temporary exhibits.
+• Temporary exhibits include the Freedom exhibit—a retrospective of Erwin Olaf’s cinematic photography—featuring his lesser-known works, personal archive material, an unfinished video project, among others.

-• Historical architecture: Admire the original 1895 design by Adriaan Willem Weissman and the striking modernised building completed in 2012 after extensive renovations.
+• The architectural journey at Stedelijk spans from its original 1895 design by Adriaan Willem Weissman to the striking modernized structure completed in 2012 after renovations.

-• Famous masterpieces: See works from celebrated figures such as Picasso, Mondrian, Matisse, Chagall, Malevich, and Karel Appel, central to the evolution of 20th-century art.
+• Visitors can view masterpieces by celebrated artists such as Picasso, Mondrian, Matisse, Chagall, Malevich, and Karel Appel, pivotal figures in shaping 20th-century art.

 Stedelijk Museum exterior in Amsterdam with modern architecture and people walking nearby.